michaelkamprath/rgb-led-matrix/hardware/README.md

 ### Switching Transistor
 If every LED in a row were lit, we'd exceed the  74 HC595 max current.
 However, we want to be able to light every LED in a row.
 So instead of powering the row directly, the 74HC595 will instead drive a transistor for each row, and the transistor will switch on or off the current powering the row.
 Since the design is using a common anode LEDs, the switching transistor will be PNP.
 If we were using a common cathode LED, the switching transistor would be NPN.

 There is one small issue with using the switching transistor: the transistor does not turn off instantly.
 As we scan through the rows, the prior row's switching transistor will still provide a small amount of current to its row for a short period of time.
-This will cause a slight, but detectable glow in the LEDs of the prior row that are in the same columns as the LEDs int eh current row that are turned on.
-The best way to deal with this is to wait a very small amount of time (~5 micro seconds) after turning off a row before turning on the next row.
-Note that with using a PNP transistor to drive a row, the shift register's setting to turn it on now becomes `low` as a PNP transistor needs a negative voltage between the emitter and base to be turned on, which will allows positive current to flow into the row.
+This will cause a slight, but detectable glow in the LEDs of the prior row that are in the same columns as the LEDs in the current row that are turned on.
+This is frequently referred to as ghosting.

+There are two ways to deal with this.
+The easiest correction is to wait a very small amount of time (~50 micro seconds) after turning off a row before turning on the next row.
+A hardware correction would be to add a Schottky diode to each transistor to improve its turn off time ( [see this article](http://electronics.stackexchange.com/questions/62271/learning-multiplexing-with-leds-transistor-switching-speeds) ).

+### Parasitic Capacitance in RGB LEDs
+This problem and solution is [explained nicely in this article](https://www.maximintegrated.com/en/app-notes/index.mvp/id/4111).